rafael-santiago/helios/src/include/doc/toolsets/go/README.md

 Easy...

 You need to know that the "goclean" option has precedence over the "gofiles" option.

+The option "skip-tests" cancel the "go test ./..." command that by convetion is always executed.

 Now you master all about this simple Go toolset :)